xzade-group/xzade-core/README.md

-xZade Group
+# xZade Group

-xZade Group is a technology company focused on building AI-powered platforms, automation systems, and scalable SaaS products designed to help businesses grow efficiently in the digital era.
+**xZade Group** is a technology company focused on building **AI-powered platforms, automation systems, and scalable SaaS products** designed to help businesses grow efficiently in the digital era.

 We combine artificial intelligence, automation, and modern software architecture to create reliable, high-performance solutions for global and regional markets.

+---

 🌍 About xZade Group